 Austraclear and the SWIFT Payment Delivery System (PDS) have been admitted as feeder systems to RITS for settlement of interbank obligations arising in those systems.
 Transactions from these external feeder systems are settled on a real-time gross basis.

 The Austraclear System is an electronic depository and settlement system for Commonwealth Government Securities (since February 2002; RITS had provided depository and settlement services for CGS from August 1991), semi-government and private-sector debt securities.
-After the Austraclear System has matched a transaction (and securities are available if the transaction involves securities), an interbank settlement request is sent to RITS for settlement testing.
+After the Austraclear System has matched a transaction and on the settlement date after securities and cash checks (where relevant) have been performed, an interbank settlement request is sent to RITS for settlement testing.
 Once the payment is settled across ESAs, RITS notifies the Austraclear System, which then settles the transaction in that system.
 The Austraclear System is operated by Austraclear Limited, a wholly owned subsidiary of ASX Limited.
 The Austraclear System has over 500 financial market participants as members.

 SWIFT Payment Delivery System

 APCA manages the SWIFT PDS, which is a closed user group of banks exchanging payments via RITS using the SWIFT FIN Copy service.
 In value terms, SWIFT payments are predominantly related to the Australian dollar leg of foreign exchange settlements and for interbank customer payments.